 A small area of swelling with surrounding redness is typical of a positive patch skin test for allergy. ...

 The best treatment for any allergy is to take steps to avoid exposure to your triggers.
 However, molds are common, and you can't completely avoid them.
 While there's no sure way to cure a mold allergy, a number of medications can ease your symptoms.
 These include:

 Other treatments for mold allergy include:

 To keep mold allergy symptoms at bay, take these measures:

-You can take steps to reduce mold growth in your home.
-Consider these tips:
+To reduce mold growth in your home, consider these tips:

 Terms and conditions of use